cloudenochcsis/Terraform-with-AKS-and-GitOps/README.md

 ---

-## 🔄 Complete Recreation Guide
+## Complete Recreation Guide

-### **⚠️ CRITICAL: Follow this exact sequence for successful recreation**
+### CRITICAL: Follow this exact sequence for successful recreation

-**Before deploying ANY infrastructure, you MUST first set up your GitOps repository.
-ArgoCD will fail to deploy applications without access to the manifest files.**
+Before deploying ANY infrastructure, you MUST first set up your GitOps repository.
+ArgoCD will fail to deploy applications without access to the manifest files.

 ---

-### 🎯 Step 1: Create Your GitOps Repository (FIRST!)
+### Step 1: Create Your GitOps Repository (FIRST!)

 #### 1.1 Create New GitHub Repository